dftfeDevelopers/install_DFTFE/README.md

     mpiexec -n ${NTOTRANKS} --ppn ${NRANKS_PER_NODE} --depth=${NDEPTH} --cpu-bind depth --env OMP_NUM_THREADS=${NTHREADS} -env OMP_PLACES=threads $BASE/dftfe parameterFile_a.prm > output

 Note that the above job submission is performed in the default `bash` shell although the installation was performed using the `rc` shell.
 The correct `rc` shell enviroment from `env2/env.rc` is used in the above PBS script.
+To modify number of nodes change the option in `PBS -l select=1`.